-Explanation for revising the definition of Vegetation Inspections:
+Explanation for revising the definition of Vegetation Inspection:

-The current glossary definition of this NERC term is being modified to include Generator Owners and to allow both maintenance inspections and vegetation inspections to be performed concurrently.
+The current glossary definition of this NERC term was modified to include Generator Owners and to allow both maintenance inspections and vegetation inspections to be performed concurrently.
 This allows potential efficiencies, especially for those lines with minimal vegetation and/or slow vegetation growth rates.